Anemia Before and During Pregnancy

 • Eggs

-Foods that contain high amounts of folate are also important, so try eating asparagus, barley, beef, brewer’s yeast, brown rice, cheese, chicken, dates, green leafy vegetables, lamb, lentils, legumes, liver, milk, oranges, split peas, root vegetables, salmon, tuna, wheat germ, and whole grains.
+Folate-rich foods are equally essential, so consider incorporating options like asparagus, barley, beef, brewer’s yeast, brown rice, cheese, chicken, dates, green leafy veggies, lamb, lentils, legumes, liver, milk, oranges, split peas, root vegetables, salmon, tuna, wheat germ, and whole grains into your diet.